 10. Isn’t this going to cost a lot of money?

 The evidence we have is that farmers have often found the costs of fencing are generally less than they thought, and the benefits are generally greater.
 Seventy-five per cent of farmers found no change in profit after excluding stock from waterways, 8 per cent saw increased profits and 17 per cent saw lower profits.
-Farm performance and environmental performance were both higher than expected (52 per cent and 65 per cent compared with their expectations of 20 per cent and
+Farm performance and environmental performance were both higher than expected (52 per cent and 65 per cent compared with their expectations of 20 per cent and 41 per cent).
+See Section 7.3 Management stock exclusion from waterways, in the 2017 Landcare Research Survey of Rural Decision Makers.

 11. What if fences are at risk of being carried away by flooding, or the land is too steep to fence?